-The minimum coverage you have to carry on your RV in Florida is the same as the coverage required for other vehicles:
+The minimum coverage you must carry on your RV in Florida is the same as the coverage required for other vehicles:

-- Provides coverage for damage caused to the other vehicle or property involved in the collision.
+- $10,000 Property Damage Liability: Provides coverage for damage caused to the other vehicle or property involved in the collision.

 Additional RV Insurance To Consider